 Examination can be normal or may reveal altered consciousness, meningismus, intraocular hemorrhages, or focal findings.

 Computed tomography (CT) indicated if subarachnoid hemorrhage is clinically suspected.
 Lumbar puncture is indicated if CT is unrevealing.
 Cerebral angiography confirms the presence of aneurysms.

 Initial stabilization followed by surgical clipping or endovascular coil embolization is standard therapy.

 Complications are common and include rebleeding, acute hydrocephalus, and delayed cerebral ischemia.

-Subarachnoid hemorrhage (SAH) is bleeding into the subarachnoid space and is an emergency.
-The most common cause of nontraumatic SAH is intracranial aneurysm.
+SAH is bleeding into the subarachnoid space and is an emergency.
+The most common cause of nontraumatic SAH is rupture of an intracranial aneurysm.
 Aneurysmal SAH causes substantial morbidity and mortality.
 When a cerebral aneurysm ruptures, blood flows into the subarachnoid space, sometimes seeping into brain parenchyma and/or ventricles.
 The sudden increase in intracranial pressure, as well as the destructive and toxic effects of blood on brain parenchyma and cerebral vessels, accounts for most complications.